julianfox/angular-dante/README.md

 # angular-dante
-This is an AngularJS directive for the [medium.com inline editor clone](https://github.com/michelson/Dante).
+This is an AngularJS directive for Dante [a medium.com inline editor clone](https://github.com/michelson/Dante).